 2. Describe any design decisions for the global schema.
 Identify and explain integrity constraints of the following types: NULL, key, and referential-integrity.

-Looking at the schema at the end of the document, we can easily see what kinds of integrity constraints we need for each attribute in each table.
+Looking at the schema in the Project Specification Report (found in the zip folder this document is in), we can easily see what kinds of integrity constraints we need for each attribute in each table.
 All underlined fields are primary keys, so they must be unique and not NULL.
 All red fields are foreign keys, so they must have referential integrity.
 No null fields are accepted.

 3. For all your relation schemas create base relations with the right attribute domains and with all the integrity constraints.
 Include your CREATE TABLE statements.

-We confirmed the below statements worked by creating a database using MySQL and running the listed queries.
+We moved the CREATE TABLE statements to their own executable SQL file to make running each query easier.
+Please see the attached SQL file.
+We confirmed the statements worked by executing the query in MySQL.